15 New Years Resolutions for Business Owners

 Don’t let the world around you tell you how you should feel, choose it for yourself!
 Be intentional daily about who you want to be, how you want to feel, and how you want others to feel around you.
 Don’t change your own daily emotions to the world around you.

 As entrepreneurs, it’s easy to get caught in the trap of DIY and save money, but the truth is that you have to ask for help to scale.
 What are your $100/hr jobs and what are the $10/hr jobs you can outsource?
 Ask for help before you’re burnt out, it’s the only way to scale.

 6. Set a standing date with your numbers

 “I need to know my numbers‘ but which numbers?
-And when are you committed to know them?
-Only a tracked number grows, so set a date with your numbers weekly to review the key reports that matter and learning what makes your business tick.
+And when are you committed to knowing them?
+Only a tracked number grows, so set a date with your numbers weekly to review the key reports that matter and learn what makes your business tick.

 7. Choose 3 metrics other than sales to measure weekly

 Gross sales don’t really tell the story of what’s working.
 Choose 3 metrics to measure weekly outside of gross sales.
 Good places to start include AOV (average order value), UPT (units per transaction), conversion rates, site traffic, turn rates or sales by class or vendor.

 People want to do business with people – not companies.
 How are you getting personal as the face of your brand, or with a voice of your own?
 The small business revolution is here, but your customers have to know who is behind the business and build relationships with you!
 Get on camera, ask questions, share stories, and relate!

 Video is the most-watched medium on any channel.
 Are you using video or animation daily?
 Video not only draws customers in and helps them feel connected, but most algorithms favor video and use notification pushes for many live videos or watch parties.